holehouse-lab/soursop/docs/modules/ssnmr.rst

 ssnmr
 =========================================================

-ssnmr contains functions related to nuclear magnetic resonance. ssnmr was written to be independent of needing a trajectory, as it includes some sequence-only functions.
+ssnmr contains functions related to nuclear magnetic resonance.
+Unlike the SSTrajectory and SSProtein code, SSNMR contains stateless functions that can take a sequence or an SSProtein object and return some observable.

 .. automodule:: soursop.ssnmr